guidou44/ComputerMonitoring/README.md

 </configuration>
 ```

-- If you want packet capture to work, you need to have [WinPcap](https://www.winpcap.org/install/) installed on computer because pcap uses its dll, otherwise, it will just not monitor packet exchange.
+- If you want packet capture to work, you need to have [WinPcap](https://www.winpcap.org/install/) installed on computer because [SharpPcap](https://github.com/chmorgan/sharppcap) uses its dll, otherwise, it will just NOT monitor packet exchange.

+### Packets capture

+Usage documentation coming soon.

+### Hardware

+Hardware monitors are managed by the [HardwareManager](ComputerMonitoring/Hardware/HardwareManager.cs).
+It uses connectors to access resources.
+Connectors each have accessible MonitoringTargets.

 ### GPU